 Abraham gained God’s blessings due to his offering up Isaac.

 When Abraham was 100, God bestowed upon him a son.
 He, who had a son late in life, treated Isaac as a precious treasure.
 However, one day, God said to Abraham, “Take now your son, your only son Isaac, whom you love, and get you into the land of Moriah; and offer him there for a burnt offering on one of the mountains which I will tell you of” (Gen 22:2).
 How did Abraham treat this?
 Thesays, “And Abraham rose up early in the morning, and saddled his ass, and took two of his young men with him, and Isaac his son, and split the wood for the burnt offering, and rose up, and went to the place of which God had told him” (Gen 22:3).
 Abraham didn’t reason with God, but instead obeyed God’s command, suffered the pain to offer his son to God.
 Until the moment that he lifted up his knife to slay Isaac, the messenger of God stopped him.
 God saw his sincerity in absolutely obeying God and ultimately said, “That in blessing I will bless you, and in multiplying I will multiply your seed as the stars of the heaven, and as the sand which is on the sea shore” (Gen 22:17).
-Because of Abraham’s faith and obedience, he stood for God in the bitter trial and thus gained God’s greater blessings: He would become the father of many nations and his descendants would be numerous, which is inseparable from God’s trial of him at that time.
+Because of Abraham’s faith and obedience, he stood testimony for God in the bitter trial and thus gained God’s greater blessings: He would become the father of many nations and his descendants would be numerous, which is inseparable from God’s trial of him at that time.

 Job stood witness during his trials, so God blessed him doubly.

 When Job was faced with the attacks and temptations of Satan, although all his property and children were taken away, he didn’t blame God at all.
 Instead, he rent his mantle, fell down on the ground, saying, “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1:21).
-When Satan used his wife to attack him, he still maintained his genuine, saying, “Shall we receive good at the hand of God, and shall we not receive evil?”
+When Satan used his wife to attack him, he still maintained his genuine faith in God, saying, “Shall we receive good at the hand of God, and shall we not receive evil?”
 (Job 2:10).
 His words shamed Satan and made it turn back.
 In the end, he stood witness for God.
 He received God’s blessings again.
 His wealth was doubled, his life expectancy was extended twofold, and he had the most beautiful children in the surrounding cities.
 So he became a real free man, received God’s praise and lived a meaningful life.

 Hardships and trials are the best blessings God bestows upon man.